dmbarbour/glas/docs/GlasApps.md

  * **info:UdpRef** - For a successfully connected UDP connection, returns a `(port:Port, addrs:[List, Of, Addr])` pair.
 Fails if still initializing, or if there was an error during initialization.
  * **close:UdpRef**

 An Addr can be a 32-bit number or a string such as "www.google.com" or "192.168.1.42".
 Similarly, a Port can be a 16-bit number or a string such as "ftp" that might be externally configured (cf. `/etc/services` in Linux).

 *Aside:* It might be useful to support a DNS lookup service directly, e.g. similar to getaddrinfo.
 However, this is low priority.

+*Note:* Half-closed TCP is a potentially useful feature, but has been effectively disabled by many routers to help resist Denial of Service attacks.
+I've decided to not support it in this API.

 ## Web Applications